AnandChowdhary/words/README.md

 ## How it works

 This repo contains a REST CRUD API for the backend of Words, a platform I made to write and share words with my significant other.
+You can make a nice frontend to make it all work, or use my repo [vue-words](https://github.com/AnandChowdhary/vue-words) for a headstart.

 It uses the crypto library [OpenSSL](http://php.net/manual/en/intro.openssl.php) to securely encrypt every word you write, with token-based authentication using [JWT](https://github.com/firebase/php-jwt).